bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 bun create.
-This is a flexible command that can be used to create a new project from a React component, a create-<template> npm package, a GitHub repo, or a local template.
+It creates a project from a React component, a create-<template> npm package, a GitHub repo, or a local template.

-If you’re looking to create a brand new empty project, use bun init.
+To create an empty project, use bun init.

 From a React component